Gardens of Normandy

 Day 6, September 26, Monday — OMAHA BEACH, JARDIN DE CASTILLON

 - This morning we’ll pay our respects at Omaha Beach, the site of the Allied invasion of German-occupied France during World War II.
 We’ll have a guided tour before exploring the memorial on our own.
 Lunch will be in a cafe (not included) on the way to our afternoon garden.

 - Next, we travel south to visit Jardin de Castillon owned by Colette and Hubert Sainte-Beuve.
 The couple started with a plant nursery in the 1970s and made their first garden in 1985.
 They modeled it on the English idea of themed garden rooms divided by hedges.
 Soon after, they added another garden, this time designed by Parisian artist François Houtin.
 For many years, Collette introduced hardy perennials to French gardeners at popular plant fairs, suggesting that they replace their annual bedding plants with these softer plants that come back each spring.
 It has been said that their garden and nursery changed the way the French gardened.

-- We check in tonight for two nights at the Best Western Plus Le Moderne hotel in Caen.
-There will be time to explore the city, and dinner this evening is at a restaurant of your choice (not included).
+- We check in tonight for two nights at Caen’s Best Western Plus Le Moderne hotel.
+There will be time to explore the city with dinner this evening at a restaurant of your choice (not included).

 - With one glimpse of Mont-Saint-Michel’s silhouette rising above the coastal flats, we’ll understand why this UNESCO World Heritage Site is considered a wonder of the western world.
 Begun in the middle ages as a monastery, it has long been one of Europe’s important pilgrimage destinations.
 We’ll be here all day, enough time to learn about the Benedictine Abbey’s medieval architecture or just stroll the steep streets to visit shops and cafes while relishing the atmosphere of this rocky, tidal island.